philculling/Planner-App/README.md

 But how do we link that with simple text?

 Persist events between renders of a page?
 Make sure that on refresh, it doesn't completely refresh but retrieves from local storage.
 Refer to week 6 day 3.

+READ ME

+Further styling of the diary entry table.
+Can it look nicer with borders, etc.?